“Are AICPA life insurance rates the best I can get?” This is the kind of question we get all the time.

-Each one has different lengths of coverage, eligibility, and how often the rates will change.
-Each plan allows for coverage up to $2.5 million, which should be more than enough for you and your family.
+Each option has different lengths of coverage, eligibility, and how often the rates will change.
+Each plan allows for coverage up to $2.5 million, which is more than enough for most families.

-While often buying as a group can help in obtaining a lower premium price, this does not always equate to receiving the very best in product or service – which is why it is still important to compare before purchasing.
+While often buying as a group can help in obtaining a lower premium price, this does not always equate to receiving the very best in product or service.

-As an example, in an AICPA review of the term life insurance coverage that is offered through Prudential, the premiums are actually higher than various individual term life coverage that can be purchased out in the market.
+As an example, in an AICPA review of the term life insurance coverage that features underwriting from Prudential Life, the premiums are actually higher than various individual term life coverage that can be purchased out in the open market.

 Likewise, using the same parameters as a 45-year-old female, the AICPA rate was more by $24 per month, which represented a premium of more than 50% higher on the AICPA policy.

 Over the course of time, that can add up – and if the policyholder were to keep the 10-year level term life policy throughout its entire duration, the $24 per month addition to price would be equal to $2,880 more than was unnecessarily spent on premiums.

 If you’re looking for the best possible deal on long-term coverage, it’s worth it to check with an independent life insurance agency.